 In 2011, the organization received its official nonprofit status resulting in an expansion of the Feeding the Families program.
 Each year more families are discovering the goodness found in fresh vegetables that they receive each week during the growing season.
-In addition to the food, they also harvest a greater sense of community and learn new ideas for preparing the vegetables.
+In addition to the food, they also harvest a greater sense of community and learn new ideas for preparing and preserving the vegetables.

-Friends of Happy Heart Farm merged with another local non-profit, The Food School, in 2015.
+We merged with another local non-profit, The Food School, in 2015.
 Originally, both organizations had a two-fold mission: increasing access to nutritional food to those in need and providing food education.
 Due to limited resources, each organization focused on only half of their initial goals.
-Together, we are strengthened in ways that make both goals more attainable.
-As one, organic produce is more accessible; program participants learn new skills that empower them and children in Poudre School district are finding out how much fun it is to grow their own food in their school gardens.
+Together, we are stronger so both goals are more attainable.
+As one organization, fresh, locally grown produce is more accessible; program participants learn new skills that empower them and children in Poudre School District are finding out how much fun it is to grow their own food in their school gardens.